- A General Engineering

 Requirements?

-The Board administers the Residential Recovery Fund and provides financial assistance to single-family homeowners in certain cases.
-Financial assistance is limited to $40,000 per claim and $750,000 per contractor, or 20% of the fund balance, whichever is less.
-Contractors who engage in residential construction pay an assessment to the fund.
-The assessment is based on the monetary limit placed on the license.
+The Nevada State Contractors Board administers the Residential Recovery Fund, which provides financial assistance to eligible single-family homeowners who suffer damages caused by licensed residential contractors under certain circumstances.
+Compensation is limited to $40,000 per claim and $750,000 per contractor, or 20% of the fund balance, whichever is less.
+Licensed residential contractors contribute to the fund through an assessment based on the monetary limit assigned to their license.